taohuang-ubc/DSCI_522_GROUP_311/README.md

 ### Analysis Plan

-To answer the predictive question, regression model will be applied to predict the wine quality.
-As shown in the flow chart below, firstly, exploratory data analysis will be performed to find out the existance of data imbalance, and the distributions of features.
+To answer the predictive question, regression models will be applied to predict the wine quality.
+As shown in the flow chart below, firstly, exploratory data analysis will be performed to find out the existence of data imbalance, and the distributions of features.
 In the second step, we will compare multiple regression models.
-In terms of the data splitting, we will split 20% of data as our test data before fit the regression model.
+In terms of the data splitting, we will split 20% of data as our test data before fitting the regression model.
 To optimize our model, hyperparameter optimization will be implemented.

 ![](img/flowchart.png)

 ### Research output

 At the end of the project, a report including visualization, model-building procedures is expected.
-Metrics such as precision, and accuracy will also be included in our final report.
+Metrics such as the precision and accuracy will also be included in our final report.

 ## Exploratory Data Analysis